As most IT contractors are aware, if your contracts are caught by IR35, then your finances will take a serious hit.

 If you contract via an umbrella company, you already pay full employment taxes, so IR35 is never an issue.

-If you’ve worked via your own company in the recent past, it might be worth having cover, as HMRC can launch an investigation into your tax affairs going back at least 4 years into the past.
+If you’ve worked via your own company recently, it might be worth having cover, as HMRC can launch an investigation into your tax affairs going back at least four years into the past.

 I’m not affected by IR35, so why take out tax investigation insurance?

-As we mentioned above, you will benefit from cover against tax enquiries into previous tax years.
+As mentioned above, you will benefit from cover against tax enquiries into previous tax years.

 Tax investigation cover also protects your company from the costs of defending a claim into a whole range of potential HMRC enquiries, including PAYE and VAT.